brain-score/vision/docs/source/modules/tutorial.rst

    and its various repos.
 First, in your file explorer, make a new file on your desktop or favorite place to save things.
 I personally made a folder called ``brainscore-brief`` in my ``/desktop`` folder.
 Create a new project, and your IDE should ask you for a location to create said project.
-I recommend setting up the path to be the newly created folder from above, in my case the path is ::
+We recommend setting up the path to be the newly created folder from above, in my case the path is ::
      /Users/mike/desktop/brainscore-brief
    Your IDE will create a Python interpreter for the project (the piece of code that